cmu-sei/gameboard-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## User documentation

+Gameboard is part of the [Crucible](https://cmu-sei.github.io/crucible/) framework.
+We maintain comprehensive documentation for all Crucible apps, including Gameboard, there.
+[Check it out!](https://cmu-sei.github.io/crucible/gameboard/)